mathiastools/normalize.less/README.md

 normalize.less
 ==============

-Normalize.css converted to a LESS file
+Normalize.css converted to a LESS file.
+Only comment type is changed, so less minification is effective.
+Normalize.css version v2.1.0.